aws/copilot-cli/site/content/docs/developing/svc-to-svc-communication.en.md

 ### How do I use Service Discovery?

 Service Discovery is enabled for all services set up using the Copilot CLI.
 We'll show you how to use it by using an example.
-Imagine we have an app called `kudos` and two services: `api` and `front-end`.
+Imagine we have the same `kudos` app with two services: `api` and `front-end`.

 In this example we'll imagine our `front-end` service is deployed in the `test` environment, has a public endpoint and wants to call our `api` service using its service discovery endpoint.